appliedepi/intro_course/README.md

 ### 2. Create a new RStudio project

-1)  Open RStudio.
+1. Open RStudio.
 Ensure that you open *RStudio* and not just *R*.

-2)  In RStudio click *File -\> New Project*.
+2. In RStudio click *File -&gt; New Project*.
 In the pop-up window, select **“Existing directory”**.

 <img src="images/README_images/create_project.png" width="50%" />

-3)  Click “browse” and select the “intro_course” folder on your desktop, that you downloaded earlier, which contains the course materials.
+1. Click “browse” and select the “intro\_course” folder on your desktop, that you downloaded earlier, which contains the course materials.

-4)  Click “Create project”
+2. Click “Create project”

 Voila!
 This will be the project for ALL of your work in this course.